 Vicarious infringement is most commonly identified as having two elements: the defendant must have had both (1) the “right and ability to supervise the infringing activity” and (2) “a direct financial interest” in the activity.
 A&M Records, Inc. v.
 Napster, Inc., 239 F.3d 1004, 1022 (9th Cir.
 2001); see also VHT, Inc. v.
 Zillow Grp., Inc., 918 F.3d 723, 745 (9th Cir.
 2019).
 Implicit in the first element is that the defendant could have prevented the infringement but did not.
 “One . . . infringes vicariously by profiting from direct infringement while declining to exercise a right to stop or limit it.”
 Metro-Goldwyn-Mayer Studios Inc., 545 U.S. at 930.
 “To escape imposition of vicarious liability, the reserved right to police must be exercised to its fullest extent.”
 A&M Records, Inc, 239 F.3d at 1023.

 Right and Ability to Supervise or Control: A defendant’s ability to supervise or control infringing activity is assessed based on the defendant’s actual ability at the time of infringement.
 Perfect 10, Inc. v.
 Visa Int’l Serv.
 Ass’n, 494 F3d 788, 805 (9th Cir.
 2007) (“[T]he defendant must have the right and ability to supervise and control the infringement, not just affect it . . . .”).
 To show an ability to supervise infringing conduct, a plaintiff must show that the defendant had the technical ability to identify and remove infringements.
 VHT, Inc., 918 F.3d at 746 (noting defendant’s “failure to change its operations to avoid assisting [users] to distribute . . . infringing content . . . is not the same as declining to exercise a right and ability to make [third parties] stop their direct infringement.” (quoting Perfect 10, Inc. v.
 Amazon.com, Inc., 508 F.3d 1146, 1175 (9th Cir.
 2007))).
+The technical ability to identify and prevent infringements may also be present where a defendant has both a contractual right and the practical ability to supervise and control a contractor’s infringing conduct.
+Rearden, LLC v.
+Walt Disney Pictures, 152 F.4th 1058, 1069 (9th Cir.
+2025).
+The defendant merely needs to be able to identify that the conduct was potentially infringing and need not have constructive or actual knowledge of infringement to be liable.
+Id. at 107172.
 The ability to exert an “indirect effect on the infringing activity” is not enough.
 Id.

 Direct Financial Benefit: “A financial benefit is not ‘direct’ unless there is a ‘causal